Related Pages:

 This license type allows businesses to purchase cannabis from licensed medical cannabis cultivators and sell them to registered medical marijuana patients and caregivers.
 A medical cannabis dispensing organization licensee may also sell paraphernalia and educational materials to patients, caregivers, and Opioid Alternative Pilot Program (OAPP) participants.

-This license type is issued to laboratories for testing cannabis and cannabis products intended for sale at dispensaries or use by licensed cannabis businesses.
+This license type is issued to independent laboratories for testing cannabis and cannabis products intended for sale at dispensaries or use by licensed cannabis businesses.
 According to the provisions of Article 50 of the Illinois Cannabis Regulation and Tax Act, laboratory testing licensees cannot own or have an ownership interest in any other cannabis license category.